Last Updated on October 23, 2021 by queenie mak

 Did you know that about 75% of the total area in Hong Kong is comprised of natural landscapes, including grassland, woodlands, reservoirs and hilly terrains?
 Many of these areas are part of nature reserves and country parks and are located throughout Kowloon, Hong Kong Island and the New Territories.

 This is good news for anyone who wants to get out of the hustle and bustle of the city, even if it’s just for a few hours.
-And you don’t have to be an experienced or advanced hiker to try out some of the best hiking trails in HK.
+And you don’t have to be an experienced or advanced hiker to try out some of the best Hong Kong hiking trails.

 In this post, I put together a list of short and easy hiking trails in Hong Kong for anyone who wants to get a bit of exercise and see panoramic views of the city.
 All you need is a pair of light hiking shoes, some water and an adventurous spirit!

 Related Post – 11 Off the Beaten Path Places in HK

 Hiking in Hong Kong: What you need to know

 Before you put on your hiking shoes and try one of these short hikes in Hong Kong, take a look at my Hong Kong solo travel guide and get an overview of HK first.

 And here are few additional tips for hiking these easy hiking trails in Hong Kong:

 - Wear comfortable, light hiking shoes for any of these suggested trails.

 - Always bring plenty of water for your day hike.